theonlyNischal/Classroom-Attendance-System-Utilizing-Viola-Jones-for-Face-Detection-and-LBPH-for-Face-Recognition/README.md

 - Run the Kivy app: **python main.py**

 ### Problem on Starting??
-Remove anything that causes problem. :heart:
+Remove anything that causes problem. :heart: Please raise an issue if any problem in detecting/recognizing students.
+Database parts are coming soon.

 # Functionalities